ortus-boxlang/bx-pdf/readme.md

     * `name` - The name of the section.
 This is used as a bookmark for the section.
     * `srcfile` - The absolute path of the file to include in the section.
     * `src` - The URL or path relative to the web root of the content to include in the section.
+  * The following attributes are not currently implemented and will throw an error if used
     * `userAgent` - The HTTP user agent identifier to use when fetching the content from a URL.
-Not currently implemented
     * `authPassword` - The authentication password to use when fetching the content from a URL.
-Not currently implemented
     * `authUser` - The authentication user name to use when fetching the content from a URL.
-Not currently implemented

 ## Examples